trofi/trofi.github.io.gen/posts/277-from-mcedit-to-vim.md

   "strings $(more subshell)")`.
-- `mcedit` while being a large part of `mc` is not the primary feature of it. `mc` is primarily a file manager that happens to have an editor. `mcedit` it does not have that many contributors and lacks an easy way to extend it.
+- `mcedit` while being a large part of `mc` is not the primary feature of it. `mc` is primarily a file manager that happens to have an editor. `mcedit` does not have that many contributors and lacks an easy way to extend it.
 Things like `tags` completion or `aspell` support are implemented directly in C code.
 There is no easy way to hack up a simple equivalent.